 Description

-INTERIOR: Two storeys with chamfered rib vaulting forming four vaulted cells in the lower part and six radial cells in the rounded end of the upper storey.
-This building was formerly used as a place of execution, and fittings for the gallows remain on the outer parapet.
+The interior of Cobb Hall features two storeys with chamfered rib vaulting, forming four vaulted cells in the lower part and six radial cells in the rounded end of the upper storey.
+This building was historically used for executions, and remnants of the gallows fittings remain on the outer parapet.
+The castle is a Scheduled Ancient Monument.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.